openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when the bundle information for the preloaded application does not exist.
+This error code is returned when preloaded application bundle information does not exist.

 **Possible Causes**

-Incorrect `bundleName`, `userId`, or `appIndex` for the preloaded application, resulting in failure to query the relevant bundle information.
+Incorrect `bundleName`, `userId`, or `appIndex` for preloading, resulting in missing bundle information.

 **Resolution Steps**